 If you observe any of these signs of heartworm disease, it is essential that you bring your dog to the vet right away as it can be very serious and potentially fatal.

 When it comes to heartworm disease, prevention is much easier than treatment.
 And the good news is that it can be easily prevented.
 There are several options available for preventing heartworms in dogs.
 If your dog is more than a month overdue for heartworm prevention, we will run a blood test first to ensure your dog isn’t infected.
 Then we will discuss which prevention option best fits your needs.

 1. Topical Heartworm Prevention

 This type of prevention is applied monthly at home to the skin on the back of the neck.
 It is absorbed into your dog’s body and kills any immature heartworms.

 Oral heartworm medications are chewable tablets you give your dog monthly at home that are generally flavored to be enticing to dogs.

 3. Heartworm Prevention Injection

 ProHeart 6 is a shot that protects dogs from heartworm disease for a full six months.
 Your vet will administer it subcutaneously (under the skin).
+There is also an option for a 12 month injection after having received the six month injection.
 This is a great option if you tend to be forgetful about giving your dog monthly pills or topical treatments.